Semantic Relations and Deep Learning: Learning semantic relations

 \subsubsection{Merging information from texts and knowledge graphs}

 Knowledge graphs contain structured information, while unprocessed texts have a linear form.
 To merge them, texts must also be cast into structures.
-This can be done in a variety of ways, for example using dependency parsing, or by extracting specific structured information such as \tripleverb\ triples.
+This can be done in a variety of ways, for example using dependency parsing , or by extracting specific structured information such as \tripleverb\ triples.
 The knowledge graphs and the structured textual information can then be merged by mapping nodes and relations, and this bigger structure is processed to produce word/entity and relation/predicate representations which drive relation learning in this hybrid graph.
 Nodes from KGs and dependency graphs/triples can be mapped using simple matching, similarity metrics, or more complex entity linking or word sense disambiguation techniques.
 Relations from the KG can also be mapped to predicates or phrases from texts, either before or after the encoding of the merged graph, depending on their induced representations.

-\newcite{Lao2012} build such a large graph by combining relation triples from Freebase with text processed by a dependency parser.
-Pronouns and anaphora are clustered with their antecedents, and entity mentions are linked to their corresponding nodes from the knowledge repository by an entity-linking system.
-To this hybrid graph, \citeauthor{Lao2012} apply the Path Ranking Algorithm (PRA) \cite{Lao2011} which used paths in knowledge graphs for link prediction.
-In this case, PRA combines syntactic and semantic cues from the parsed text with relation information to build a model which can predict new relation triples for the knowledge repository.
+\newcite{Lao2012} build such a large graph by combining relation triples from Freebase with text processed by a dependency parser .
+Pronouns and anaphoric references are clustered with their antecedents, and entity mentions are linked to their corresponding nodes from the knowledge repository by an entity-linking system.
+To this hybrid graph, \citeauthor{Lao2012} apply the Path Ranking Algorithm (PRA) \cite{Lao2011} which predicts links from paths in knowledge graphs .
+In this case, PRA combines syntactic and semantic cues from the parsed text with relation information to build a model which can predict new relation triples for the knowledge repository .